MalloZup/malloblog/content/_index.md

 ---
-title: "#MalloZup: coding for Linux and Opensource#"
+title: "#MalloZup: coding for Linux and Opensource"
 featured_image: '/images/gohugo-default-sample-hero-image.jpg'
-description: "Opensource is everywhere, even in your coffee machine"
+description: "To create and maintain is harder then destroy and rebuild, from a git commit somewhere in the openspace"
 ---
-Welcome!
-This blog is under construction! ( at moment there fakedata on blogs) But ...
-The first topic i will talk about will about the importance of code-coverage for large codebases analysis
+Hi, i work for @SUSE Linux and maintain several opensource projects.
+I like to share ideas, Programming paradigm, Design Principles, Architecture and everything that help people maintain a codebase healty.
+I think coding is about people and maintaining software under unpredictables situations and continous changes : )